How to Add a Page in Word

 Adding a new page can be even easier if you use a template.
 Many templates come with pre-formatted sections; you only need to continue adding content.
 Here’s how to use a template:

-1. Open a Template: Click on “File” -> “New” and select a template that fits your needs.
+1. Open a Template: Click “File,” select “New,” and pick a template that matches your project.

 2. Add Content: Start adding your content.
 Many templates have prompts or placeholder text that you can replace.